groupserver/buildout/docs/groupserver-install.rst

 .. _Pillow: https://pypi.python.org/pypi/Pillow/
 .. _Zope 2.13: http://docs.zope.org/zope2/releases/2.13/

-:Note: You need a functioning network connection to download the
+.. note:: You need a functioning network connection to download
-       packages.
+          the packages.

 It is a good idea to make a cup of coffee, or go to lunch, while buildout processes.